kaiosilveira/design-patterns/adapter/README.md

     specificRequest();
 }

-Client --> Target : has-a
+Target <-- Client : has-a
-Adapter --> Target : implements
+Target <|-- Adapter : implements
-Adapter --> Adaptee : delegate-to
+Adaptee <-- Adapter  : delegates-to
 ```

 ## Working example

 As it looks like I'm not creative enough and the authors of Head-First Design Patterns, in this case, were not that creative as well, the working example is pretty simple: We have a `Duck` interface and a `Turkey` interface, and we adapted a `Turkey` object to behave like a `Duck`.
+Check out [duck-adapter](./duck-adapter/) for implementation details.